amitnos123/drawing/README.md

 Configuration for creating a regular junction between tapers in a transmon layout.

 * Attributes:
 * type (Literal['regular']): Fixed type for a regular junction.
+   Literal['regular'] only allowed the value 'regular'.
+Hence type is a constant.
 * width (float): Junction width.
 * gap (float): Gap between the connected tapers.
 * length (float): Nominal length for the junction.
 * layer (LayerSpec): GDS layer specification.

 ### IrregularJunction